zcash/zips/zip-liberated-payments.rst

 * Users may not understand that URI-Encapsulated Payments are for one-time use, and attempt to use the same URI for multiple people or payments, resulting in race conditions on who receives the funds.

-* Users may confuse URI-Encapsulated Payments (as specified in the current ZIP) with Payment Request URIs of the form ``zcash:payment-address?amount=...``.
-(The latter are a de facto standard, and will be specified in the forthcoming ZIP 321 [#zip321issue]_).
+* Users may confuse URI-Encapsulated Payments (as specified in the current ZIP) with Payment Request URIs of the form ``zcash:payment-address?amount=...`` as specified in ZIP 321 [#zip-0321]_.
 Normally these serve different workflows, and work in opposing directions (send vs. receive of funds), and thus ought to not arise in ambiguous context.
 Wallet apps should take care to not create or send a Payment-Encapsulating URI (which is for *sending* funds) in a context where the user may be intending to *receive* funds.

 * Users may attempt to use a Payment-Encapsulating URI as a “cold wallet”, e.g., by writing the URI on paper and putting it in a safe.
 This is dangerous.
 The spending key is known to the sending wallet at the time when the URI is produced, and possibly also at other times (e.g., if there are storage remnants, or if deterministic derivation is used; see “Ephemeral key derivation” below).
 Thus, an adversary who compromises the sending wallet may drain the cold wallet.